nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-> info **Hint** You're content will be recreated for each request.
-This means that if you're attaching something like a [Dataloader](https://www.npmjs.com/package/dataloader) to your context object it will be recreated for each request which is exactly most people need when using Dataloader.
+> info **Hint** context object will be recreated for each request.
+This means that if you're attaching something like a [Dataloader](https://www.npmjs.com/package/dataloader) to your context object NestJS will instantiate a new instance for each request which is exactly what most people need when they are configuring Dataloader.

 #### Schema first